+a.
+Check or circle types of vegetation found on or adjacent to the site:

+2 deciduous tree: alder, maple, aspen, other

+2 evergreen tree: fir, cedar, pine, other

-✓ shrubs
+2 shrubs

+2 grass

 pasture

 crop or grain

 wet soil plants: cattail, buttercup, bulrush, skunk cabbage, other

 water plants: water lily, eelgrass, milfoil, other

 other types of vegetation

+h.
+What kind and amount of vegetation will be removed or altered?

-All of the street overlays and reconstruction will occur within existing paved street sections.
+All the street overlays and reconstruction will occur within existing paved street sections.
 There are no plans to remove any existing vegetation.
 Within existing right-of-way, sidewalk planters and medians could be impacted.